is the keen awareness

 I very much enjoyed this silly flick, and yet here are some things that I culled from its lowly-rated dialog and concepts:

-Superior beings.
-Interesting concept played out throughout human history, one over the other with all manner of purported distinctions chosen by those seeing themselves as superior.
+Superior Beings.
+An interesting concept played out throughout human history, one over the other with all manner of purported distinctions chosen by those seeing themselves as superior.
 At the same time, those who see themselves as less than get what they see too.
 There's something for everyone there.

 Power.
 We have far more power than we give ourselves credit for.
 We have so much fear that we fail to see our power and fail to make good use of it, and more often than not, we are giving that power to others over us for all manner of reasons, yet the power remains; albeit, in the closet.